scikit-beam/scikit-beam/doc/development/workflow/virtual_pythons.rst

 Including them in your virtual environment doesn't take much extra space--they are linked into the virtual environment instead of being copied.
-Within the virtual environment you can install new versions of packages like Numpy or Astropy that override the versions installed in your normal python environment.
+Within the virtual environment you can install new versions of packages like Numpy or Scikit-beam that override the versions installed in your normal python environment.

 The easiest way to get started is to include in your virtual environment the packages installed in your your normal python environment; the instructions